paytonshafer/paytonshafer/README.md

 <h1 align="center">Hi , I'm Payton Shafer</h1>
 <h3 align="center">A Computer Science and Mathematics student and Clarkson University</h3>

+- Currently looking for roles working with software or data in NYC or remote

-- I am graduating from Clarkson Univerity with a BS in May 2024 and am looking for my first job in NYC.
+- Graduated Magna Cum Laude from Clarkson Univerity with a BS in Computer Science and Mathematics

-- I’m currently working on **Coding Challenge Problems** and **A Sudoku Web app with Auto-solver in z3**
+- I’m currently working on **Data Engineering** and learning **Azure Cloud**

-- I can be reached at **paytonshafer@gmail.com** or on LinkedIn
+- I can be reached at **paytonshafer@gmail.com** or on [LinkedIn](www.linkedin.com/in/shaferpr)

 - Learn about my experiences [here](PaytonShafer.pdf)